 Stepped or stepless?
 Stepless grinders do not have presets, rather they have an infinite number of grind settings.
 They are not as easy to use as stepped grinders, but true connoisseurs love them for the fact that they completely control the grind.

 Researching coffee grinders can be daunting for the average person.
 Sites where passionate coffee aficionados gather can be quite strident in their opinions, and quite contemptuous of anything they don't consider a "serious" grinder.
-Some of these folks have such sensitive palates that they're rarely pleased unless they have a professional barista-quality brew.
+Some of these folks are rarely pleased unless they have a professional barista-quality brew.

 We'd like to say this: Don't be intimidated.
 If you have a standard drip coffee maker you'll probably be perfectly satisfied with a blade or less-expensive burr grinder.
 Even these, reviewers say, raise the taste level of a cup -- or pot -- of coffee without the need for a several-hundred-dollar grinder.
 In fact, unless you have a super picky palate, one of those less-expensive grinders will be fine for most specialty coffees, and work especially well for pour-overs.
 If nothing else, start small and work your way up to more expensive options as you become more knowledgeable and experienced in the art of coffee grinding.